Originally Posted: 21.10.2025

 We’ll continue to monitor developments closely and share updates as soon as authoritative information becomes available.

-In the meantime, now is the right time to start preparing, and our ISO 14001 Awareness and Transition course will ensure you’re ready to act with confidence when the new standard is released.
+In the meantime, now is the right time to start preparing, and our awareness and transition courses will ensure you’re ready to act with confidence when the new standard are released.

-Make UK will be running a short, practical ISO 14001:2026 Awareness and Transition Course shortly after publication of the new standard.
+Make UK will be running short, practical training sessions shortly after publication of the new standards.
 Register now to ensure you and your team understand the changes and know what to do next.